 Diabetic patients with medical need are facing shortages as more and more non-diabetics request prescriptions.
 Most health insurance providers cover Ozempic when it’s used to treat type 2 diabetes, but the off-label demand is driving prices up for insurers and uncovered patients.

 Ultimately, the rage for Ozempic alerts another surge in the glorification of rapid weight loss and ever-changing conventions of beauty.
-Jamira Mafima, another Shoreline student, deemed Ozempic a “tool for society’s control over women—also men, but especially young girls.
+Jazmira Mafima, another Shoreline student, deemed Ozempic a “tool for society’s control over women—also men, but especially young girls.
 First was the BBL [Brazilian Butt Lift] … there will be something new right after this.”

 Shoreline student Mammie Jagne said, “If I was sick and I needed it, I would take it.
 I wouldn’t take it for my physical appearance … [that practice] puts a misleading conception into the world.”